 Putnoe Wood covers an approximate area of 10.5 hectares and lies just below Mowsbury Hillfort and Mowsbury Hill Meadow at Ravensden.
 The wood is now less than 10% of what is was when the area was mentioned in the Domesday Book and before that when a Scandinavian named Putta settled there.

 Mowsbury Hillfort Rises commandingly above the driving range at Mowsbury golf course and is approximately seven acres in size, the best preserved of only 10 univallate hillforts in Bedfordshire, a single line of defenses, one bank and ditch.

 Both sites support a rich diversity of wild life and plants as well as being of historical interest.
 They are owned and managed by Bedford Borough Council having been bought in the mid twentieth century with the proceeds of the sale of the present Midland Road railway station site.

 The Parks Dept and the Priory park rangers are responsible for the implementation of the management strategies and the friends group assist the park rangers in practical and promotional tasks.

-You can find our mobile, tablet site at www.pwmhfriends.com and keep in touch with our Facebook page, Friends of Putnoe Wood and Mowsbury Hillfort, Twitter: @mowshillfort or the What's On and contacts page on both sites.
+You can keep in touch with us via our Facebook page, Twitter: @mowshillfort or the Diary and contacts page on this site.
 Can't find what you are looking for try here Page Index.